donnapep/book-review-block/readme.txt

 1. Install and activate [Gutenberg](https://wordpress.org/plugins/gutenberg/).
 1. Download the Book Review Block plugin and extract it.
 1. Upload the `book-review-block` folder to the `/wp-content/plugins/` directory on your server.
-1. Activate the plugin through the *Plugins* menu in WordPress.
+1. Activate the plugin through the *Plugins* menu.
 1. Add the *Book Review* block in the Gutenberg editor.

-== Screenshots ==

-1. Book Review Block

 == Changelog ==